i-like-robots/react-tags/README.md

 ### Styling

 `<ReactTags>` does not come up with any styles.
 However, it is very easy to customize the look of the component the way you want it.
-The component provides the following classes with which you can style -
+The component provides the following classes with which you can style:-

 - `ReactTags`
 - `ReactTags__tagInput`